kurotetsuka/papers/src/turing_criticism.md

 accomplish this is through games.
 Given some intelligent mechanism, natural or synthetic, present it with a game.
-The intelligence may receive signals representing the state of the game in some format compatible to it's mechanism, and may send signals intended to manipulate the game world.
+The intelligence may receive signals representing the state of the game in some format compatible to its mechanism, and may send signals intended to manipulate the game world.
 For example, given the game of checkers, the intelligence may be presented with a picture that represents the state of the board.
 Given the game of a maze, it would be presented with a picture of what it can see from its position in the maze.
 Given Turing's imitation game, it would be presented with the text of the question of the interrogator.
 From there, the intelligence may send a response signal in some format.
-Given the game of checkers, its response signal would represent the placement of a piece on the board.
-It is critical that the intelligence is forced to infer every aspect of the game, from ruleset to win and loss conditions, only by the effect its output signals have on its input signals.
+Taking again the example of the game of checkers, its response signal would represent the placement of a piece on the board.
+It is critical that the intelligence is forced to infer every aspect of the game, ruleset, win and loss conditions, everything, only by the effect its output signals have on its input signals.
 By presenting the intelligence with various games that test the various aspects of intelligence, one may measure quantitative metrics on its performance, such as speed, flexibility, and depth of learning.
-An intelligence may then be considered to have reached human-level when it performs with comparable speed, flexibility, and depth of learning on every tested game.
-Such a test has the useful property of being complete -- If one is concerned that the test is missing some critical component of intelligence, one needs to just devise a new game that demonstrates that component of intelligence.
+An intelligence may then be considered to have reached human level when it performs with comparable speed, flexibility, and depth of learning on every tested game.
+Such a test has the useful property of being complete -- If one is concerned that the test is missing some critical component of intelligence, one needs only to devise a additional game that demonstrates that component of intelligence.

 Indeed, many AI techniques may be considered to be taking a similar approach.
 Unfortunately, most modern techniques are still fairly slow, inflexible, and shallow.
-Most good AIs are only capable of playing a single game, and the few techniques that can be applied to multiple games are slow and shallow.
+Most good AIs are only capable of playing a single game, and the few techniques that can be applied to multiple games are slow and ineffective.
 A few new contenders with great potential include the cortical learning algorithm (CLA), hierarchical temporal memory (HTM), and various deep learning and deep belief neural nets.
 Still, the main challenge with such mechanisms remains their programming.

 ## 5.0 Additions {#additions}
-Additionally, I wish to propose new definition of the term 'mind'.
+In addition, I wish to propose new definition of the term 'mind'.
 'Mind' may be considered to be a "unit of an intelligent mechanism".
 This definition has the useful property of being compatible with the previously discussed intelligence test.
 For example, one could define the minimum cognitive function required to play at a human level to be one human mind unit.
-Similarly, an amount of cognitive comparable to a mouse could be defined to be one mouse mind unit.
+Similarly, an amount of cognitive function comparable to a mouse could be defined to be one mouse mind unit.
 This definition of the mind is fairly flexible.
-Suppose that a few years from now, it's found that the minimum cognitive hardware needed for intelligence is a complete, human-sized neural network.
+Suppose that a few years from now, it is found that the minimum hardware needed for intelligence is a complete, human-sized neural network.
 No problem, just define the minimal unit of mind to be one human mind unit.
 Supposed it's found to be about the level of a cat, just define it to be one cat mind unit.
-Coupled with the above test, this definition enabled quantitative and objective measures of general intelligence.
+Coupled with the above test, this definition enables quantitative and objective measures of general intelligence.

 ## 6.0 Short Proofs {#short-proof}